devopswithal/projects/README.md

 # Git Workflow Demo
-## Production Branch
+## Hotfix Branch
 ### Purpose
-This demo is to demonstrate the general flow of work through a Git Workflow model.
-There will be a max of 5 branches, Production, Hotfix, Integration, Feature 1, and Feature 2. \
-The first commit of each branch will be a README file, similar to this one, to describe the purpose that branch serves, and will contain any relevant documentation for the contained code. \
+This is a branch dedicated to quickly fix bugs that arise in the production workload.
+All working commits will be merged back into production and down into Integration.

 *Notice* \
 This branch may not always be up to date with the Integration branch and features being developed.